 At home, you can treat regular gastroenteritis by drinking water, broth, or clear soft drinks.
 Avoid spicy or greasy foods along with anything that is caffeinated.
 As you begin to feel better, foods such as soups, applesauce, mashed potatoes, or oatmeal are helpful.
 You will likely feel tired, and extra sleep can help your body to heal faster from gastroenteritis.

 By getting an influenza vaccination each year, you can avoid some types of this illness.
 However, this immunization won’t prevent stomach viruses that are transmitted with airborne droplets or from surfaces that are contaminated with pathogens.
 Make sure to wash your hands several times a day along with keeping your home clean.
-Use the proper precautions at home while storing, preparing and cooking meals to avoid eating or drinking contaminated substances.
+Use the proper precautions at home while storing, preparing, and cooking meals to avoid eating or drinking contaminated substances.

 If you are suffering from gastroenteritis and need care then come into WellCare Urgent Care Center in Grand Rapids.
 We will provide a personalized treatment plan to help you get over this sickness.
+Schedule an immediate appointment at our Cascade and Leonard offices through our online portal.